revertinc/revert/README.md

 ### We are an ideal match for you, If:-

--   You are an early stage sales tech startup.
+-   You are building a product for the the go-to-market space.
--   You need to move fast on the integrations and get back to building your core product.
+-   You have integration with CRM's on your roadmap.
--   You have already started or looking to start CRMs integrations.
+-   Your focus is building your core product.

 ## Roadmap

 -   [x] **Salesforce**

 -   [x] **Hubspot**

 -   [x] **Zoho CRM**